 - Safety: Oman is one of the safest countries in the Middle East, and as a woman traveling with other women, I felt just as comfortable (if not more comfortable) there than in NYC.

 - Getting around: Driving is a breeze, and absolutely the best way to get around this country, the infrastructure is perfect!
 You don’t need a 4×4 – we had a standard rental car, and requested picked ups when we needed them (the desert and the mountains).
 Fuel was approximately $30 for a tank, so really affordable, and the rental was 112 OMR ($300) for the week (we opted for a slightly more budget option).
 I advise to book and collect your rental car prior, to save time, but we were able to pick one up from the airport with ease without pre-booking – they will ask for your license and a credit card.
+As for directions, Google Maps has been trustworthy and didn’t lead us off track.

 - Want to go elsewhere afterward?
 If you’re looking to make the most of your time in the Middle East, I suggest exploring Jordan.
 I have a 7-day luxury guide here.